masesgroup/KNet/src/documentation/articles/connectSDK.md

 ### Source connector

-A source connector needs other configuration properties inherited from Apache Kafka™ Connect like.
+A source connector needs other configuration properties inherited from Apache Kafka™ Connect like the following.

 #### Exactly Once and Transaction properties for Source Connector